kolver/nuget-kolver.kducer/README.md

 // The cyclic async TCP/IP communication loop is started immediately after instantiation automatically in the background
 // You can optionally pass a ILoggerFactory for logging errors Kducer kdu = new Kducer("192.168.32.103", NullLoggerFactory.Instance);
-// the next two lines do initiate a connection (Kducer connects automatically), they just verify if the connection was successful bool success = await kdu.IsConnectedWithTimeoutAsync(500); // waits up to 500ms for TCP/IP connection to be estabilished bool success = kdu.IsConnectedWithTimeoutBlocking(500); // blocks up to 500ms for TCP/IP connection to be estabilished. this function blocks.
+// the next two lines don't initiate a connection (Kducer connects automatically), they just verify if the connection was successful bool success = await kdu.IsConnectedWithTimeoutAsync(500); // waits up to 500ms for TCP/IP connection to be estabilished bool success = kdu.IsConnectedWithTimeoutBlocking(500); // blocks up to 500ms for TCP/IP connection to be established
 // Kducer automatically reconnects if the connection drops.
 See connection management for more.
 // kdu.Dispose(); // call Dispose when done using
 ```